ethereum/devp2p/discv5/discv5-theory.md

 The registrar MUST NOT return expired advertisements.
 If more than `Freturn` advertisements for the service are present in its ad cache, the registrar SHOULD return a pseudo-random subset of at most `Freturn` advertisements.
 The selection procedure SHOULD avoid deterministic bias towards the same advertisers across repeated lookup requests.

 A registrar can also return additional ENRs selected from its view of the service table for `s`.
 These ENRs are not lookup results; they are auxiliary routing information used to improve future registration and lookup operations.

+The auxiliary-ENR selection rule defined for registration responses (see [Registration Procedure](#registration-procedure)) applies here as well: when the wire-format request carries a list of topic-distances, the registrar SHOULD bias its selection toward those distances using the same one-ENR-per-requested-distance algorithm.

 The registrar SHOULD select additional ENRs across buckets of its service table, for example by returning at most one randomly selected node from each bucket.
 This helps the requester improve its local service table `B(s)` across the service-centred key space, rather than only learning nodes closest to `s`.